emmaade-tx/Emoji-REST-API/README.md

 ----------

-Potato-ORM is maintained by Raimi Ademola.
+Emoji REST API is maintained by Raimi Ademola.

 **License**
 -------